jeandanyel/list-bundle/docs/build-a-list.md

 }
 ```

+> [!NOTE]
+> Note that the `entity_class` option is optional.
+You can use the
+> `data` option to pass custom data directly to the list, or configure
+> the `data_provider` option to specify a service that provides data
+> from a different source.
+>
+> Refer to the [list of available options](./list-type-options.md) for further configuration of your list type.

+## Create a list in a controller

-To create a list, use the `create` method of the [`ListFactory`](../src/Factory/ListFactory.php) service in your controllers.
-Then, call the `createView` method to pass the view data to your Twig template.
+To create a list, use the `create` method of the [`ListFactory`](../src/Factory/ListFactory.php) service, passing the list type as an argument (e.g., `ArticleListType::class`).
+Then, call the `createView` method to generate the view data and pass it to your Twig template.

 ```php
 namespace App\Controller;